Whatsapp Icon

 What are the risk factors for breast cancer?

-Risk factors can include aging, genetic mutations (such as BRCA1 and BRCA2), family history of breast or ovarian cancer, personal history of breast cancer, dense breast tissue, and certain lifestyle factors like alcohol consumption, obesity, and physical inactivity.
+Risk factors can include ageing, genetic mutations (such as BRCA1 and BRCA2), family history of breast or ovarian cancer, personal history of breast cancer, dense breast tissue, and certain lifestyle factors like alcohol consumption, obesity, and physical inactivity.

 How is breast cancer diagnosed?